Becoming a Long-term Missionary

 Eat regularly.
 My family “jokes” that food helps – it really, truly does.
 Fend off the hangry and never underestimate the power of food to change your outlook!

 Develop community.
 Alone time is good, but so is time with the people around you.
 Get to know your neighbors, flat mates, fellow missionaries, etc. Get to know someone of the same gender who can encourage you when you’re feeling down.

 Attend church.
 Missionaries need to attend church, too!
 Set yourself up for success with regular spiritual fellowship and nourishment.

-How do I balance life back at home and at my new home?
+How do I balance life between my ‘old’ and ‘new’ homes?